Posted May 6th, 2016 at 4:29 pm by Dan Musick

 When installed this way, the bearing cannot come out of the plastic holder.

-On many installations the bearing is turned correctly, but the drum is not installed next to the bearing.
+On many installations, the bearing is turned correctly, but the drum is not installed next to the bearing.
 If there is a gap between the drum and the bearing, the bearing may slip out.
-We have also found that a gap can cause the right side of the drum to scrape on the frame, causing the cable to come off the drum when the door opens.
+We have also found that a gap can cause the right side of the drum to scrape on the frame.
+This can cause the cable to come off the drum when the door opens.
 The cable drum at each end of the torsion shaft must be touching the race of the bearing.

-If the only problem is the bearing being installed backward, and if it looks like too big of a project to correct, you can just install a hose clamp next to the race of the bearing.
+Sometimes the only problem is the installation of the EZ-SET bearing backward.
+Also, if it looks like too big of a project to correct, you can just install a hose clamp next to the race of the bearing.
 You can also drill and pin the shaft next to the bearing.